 An SS number will be generated for you online but you still need to go to an SSS office to complete your registration.
 Until you can complete your registration, your membership status will be tagged as temporary.
 You may only avail SSS benefits if your status is permanent.

-Bring the hard copies of the ePersonal Record Form, SS Number Slip, and SS Number Application Confirmation email sent to you after an SS number was generated for you.
+Bring the hard copies of the ePersonal Record Form, SS Number Slip, and SS Number Application Confirmation email sent to you after an SS number online was generated for you.
 The SSS may also require you to present your PSA birth certificate as well as your PSA marriage certificate, if you are married, and your children’s PSA birth certificates, if you have children.

 PhilHealth